High Throughput Colorimetric ATPase Assays (inc. PiColorLock)

 1 x 5ml of 0.1mM Pi standard (1 x 10ml)

-The figure below shows ATP incubated in three detection reagents.
+Figure 1.
+ATP has been incubated in three detection reagents.
 A steadily rising background signal is seen with competitor reagents, whereas PiColorLock™ gives baseline readings.

 I have a high background in my ATPase assay and I definitely do not have free phosphate in my sample